elevationtools/betterform/orchestrator.md

 # ...etc...
 ```

-Keep in mind that this might not work in general, but will likely work for
+> Keep in mind that this might not work for all stage types, but should work for
-Terraform.
-This is because the orchestrator sets the environment variables
+> Terraform stages.
+This is because the orchestrator sets the environment
-above, and the stage's `ctl` is expecting these variables to be set.
-However,
+> variables above, and the stage's `ctl` is expecting these variables to be set.
-since Terraform doesn't allow looking at arbitrary environment variables and
+> However, since Terraform doesn't allow looking at arbitrary environment
-none of the above variables are `TF_VAR_...` vars, it should all work out.
-The
+> variables and none of the above variables are `TF_VAR_...` vars, it should all
-gomplate stamping will have already resolved any environment variables into
+> work out.
+The gomplate stamping will have already resolved any of these
-their values.
+> environment variables into their final values.